Indianapolis Water Quality at a Glance

 Request Water Testing

-Contact Citizens Energy Group at (317) 924-3311 or visit citizensenergygroup.com/water-testing to schedule free water quality testing.
+Contact Citizens Energy Group at (317) 924-3311 or visit citizensenergygroup.com to schedule free water quality testing.
 Testing is particularly recommended for homes built before 1986.

 Use Certified Filters

 For homes with lead service lines or plumbing, use NSF-certified filters (Standard 53) for drinking and cooking water.
-Qualifying households can receive free filters through the city’s Water Safety Initiative.
+Consider carbon filters for chromium-6 and disinfection byproducts reduction.

 Run Water Before Use